f0e/letterboxd-trakt-sync/readme.md

 # Letterboxd Trakt Sync

-Script to sync your Letterboxd watched films and ratings to your Trakt account.
+Script to sync your Letterboxd watched films, ratings and watchlist to your Trakt account.

-> NOTE: Currently only syncs diary entries.
+> NOTE: For watched/rated films, currently this only syncs diary entries, and is Letterboxd -> Trakt only (no Trakt -> Letterboxd)

 ## Config